H-Studio logo

 Less of a fit when

-• The dispute is primarily legal (license, IP, contract) rather than technical — we're not lawyers and we coordinate with your counsel, but we don't lead legal work.
+• The dispute is primarily legal or contractual (license, IP, contract) rather than technical — that belongs with your counsel; we coordinate but do not lead legal work.

-What you get in the first week · 03
+What you get from the assessment · 03

-A 5-day deep-dive answers 'what does recovery look like?'
+A written deep-dive answers: what does recovery look like?

-Two compact engagements before any larger commitment.
+Two compact assessment steps before any larger commitment.
 Both produce written, hand-off-able output.
-You can stop after either step and use the report with another team.
+You can stop after either step and use the recommendation with another team.

 01